Surgical Trip FAQs

-How can I stay involved when CSI is not traveling?
+How can I stay involved with CSI outside of surgical team travel?

 - CSI is creating discipline-specific work groups to focus on things like volunteer recruitment and training, trip packing and supplies, and partner in-person and online education.
 Join a CSI work group to help improve the delivery of our mission.

 - CSI is building our library of in-person and online educational resources and speakers.
 Share your input and expertise.
 Do you have lectures and/or other education and training ideas?
 Be a part of the team that is developing training and collaboration best-practices by discipline.